bklimt/seeplusplus/README.md

+# seeplusplus

+Just playing around with C++ graphics.

+This is based on the tutorial at https://youtu.be/t0z3RojiKFg

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.